jamiehammond/ten10-tech-test/README.md

 ### Defects:
 1. The 'Remember me' checkbox does not remember the user's login credentials after logging out
-2. Calculation of interest is often incorrect
+2. Calculation of interest/total is often incorrect, and not to 2 decimal places
 3. The 'Consent' checkbox is not mandatory

 ### Observations / content errors: